-We know that rebound sex is not the way to fix a broken heart, but what about rebound relationships?
-Dr. Sharp has seen many girls “rushing into a new relationship too quickly, or jumping back into dating or a casual relationship just so they don't feel alone and uncomfortable.”
-It’s perfectly natural to miss your ex and the affection he or she gave you, but replacing him or her ASAP is not the solution.
+We know that rebound sex is not the way to fix a broken heart — but what about rebound relationships?
+Dr. Sharp has seen many students “rushing into a new relationship too quickly, or jumping back into dating or a casual relationship just so they don't feel alone and uncomfortable.”
+It’s perfectly natural to miss your ex and the affection they gave you, but replacing them ASAP is not the solution.
 Your new fling is most likely not right for you, and someone will end up getting hurt.
 Think about your new SO’s feelings—would you want your new SO to still have feelings for someone else?

 Worse yet, if the breakup hurt your self-esteem, you could be “getting into a rebound relationship with a dork who you really look down on, because you think he won't leave you,” Dr. Lieberman says.
 This is unfair on him or her and not the solution for you—just a terrible idea all around.

 When a relationship doesn’t work out, it can really damage your sense of self-worth.
 Olver explains that “we often hinge our self-esteem on our relationships: if my guy kicks me to the curb, it must mean there's something wrong with me, right?”
 No!
-It just means he wasn’t getting what he was looking for out of the relationship.
+It just means they weren't getting what they were looking for out of the relationship.
 And if you’re not right for each other, you’re better off parting ways.

 “Remember, you are perfectly perfect all by yourself,” Olver says.
 “You are a wonderful woman in your own right.
-You do not need a guy to love you.”
-And we agree with all our heart!
+You do not need someone to love you.”

-Another negative way of coping with a breakup is to bad-mouth your ex in an attempt “to hurt them like they have hurt you,” Olver says.
+Another negative way of coping with a breakup is to bad-mouth your ex in an attempt to hurt them like they have hurt you.
 But other times, bad-mouthing your ex is a way of justifying why you broke up with him or her.